SigmanGroup/kraken/README.md

 # Kraken
-In 2024, the code for the Kraken workflow was significantly refactored to streamline the addition of new ligands and improve portability.
+In 2024, the code for the Kraken workflow was refactored to streamline the addition of new ligands and improve portability.
-This update enables the use of modern software versions including xtb v6.4.0 and crest v2.12 in addition to the original versions of these programs used to build Kraken (xtb v6.2.2 and crest v2.8).
-The provided environment is capable of running both versions simply by calling the desired program version through a subprocess.
+This update uses modern software versions including xtb v6.4.0 and crest v2.12.
 In our testing, the new workflow performs similarly to the original workflow with several exceptions depending on the program versions used.

-There are some significant differences between xTB versions that lead to different properties at the xTB-GFN2 level.
+There are some differences between xTB versions that lead to different properties at the xTB-GFN2 level.
 However, we have compared the DFT properties of over 60 monophosphines to the original Kraken results.
 For a single monophosphine, the differences between the old and new properties may exceed 75% of the original value (mostly quadrant/octant volumes).
-However, these differences likely result from either incomplete conformer searches in the original dataset or the stochastic nature of conformer searches.
+However, these differences likely result from the stochastic nature of conformer searches.

 __A detailed report comparing 28 monophosphines from the original Kraken workflow is provided in the validation folder__
 ## Installation (Linux systems only)